Everyone has their own reason to travel to Bhutan.

 We all had different reasons, but we were all drawn on some level by those same few facts that always get repeated about Bhutan:

 - They run their country in pursuit of Gross National Happiness, as opposed to Gross National Product

 - It's way, way, far over there [waves hand broadly in the direction of India]

-Drawn by those few pieces of trivia, I ended up spending just under two weeks tromping around a few valleys of a country just under twice the size of Wales.
+Because I'm a sucker for seeing trivia pan out in real life, I ended up spending slightly under two weeks tromping around a few valleys in a country roughly twice the size of Wales.

 So, what do you do in Bhutan?
-You walk places.
+You walk.

 I went for the Druk Path.